joseeden/joeden/docs/Linux/Linux Security/030-SELinux.md

 boinc_execmem --> on
 ```

-As an example, if I want to allow web server to access home directories, I can set the following parameter to 'on'.
+To allow a web server to access home directories, set the following parameter to 'on':

 ```bash
 $ getsebool -a | grep http | grep homedir
 httpd_enable_homedirs --> off